pdropi/anti-DOS/README.md

 # anti-DOS
 Simple, fast and lightweight PHP script to rate limit accesses.
 Run in memory (shmop) to improve performance

-Deployment with shmop worked faster than with redis and memcached.
+Approach with shmop worked faster than with redis and memcached.

 It's multipurpose.
 It can be used for rate limit based on ip, user agent, among other parameters.